“MEDIATION: A kinder, gentler way to separate.”

 - You are in control – NOT the lawyers, Judges, or evaluators, or anyone else.
 Every lawyer’s retainer agreement contains a “Disclaimer of Guarantee”.
 No lawyer can guarantee you what will happen in your case.
 You are simply not in control in the courtroom.
 The outcome depends on the Judges, the attorneys, the evaluators – all of their past experiences and biases.
 Basically, the outcome depends on circumstances beyond your control.
 In stark contrast, in mediation, YOU and YOUR SPOUSE make the decisions regarding your life.
 You can take charge of your family, and your future.
 You can still have an attorney (I always advise this!), but you can choose to use your attorney as much or as little as you want.

 - It’s confidential.
 Documents filed with the court are public record.
 Anyone (your children, your in-laws, your neighbors) with a case number can access your legal documents and peep into your personal business.
 In stark contrast, everything in mediation is protected and never to be shared.
+Unless you two agree to the documents being filed, and what the documents say, everything else discussed is private.
 Why do you think the smartest of celebrities elect mediation?